hkartt/Adhan-Bot/README.md

 - **Information Integrity:** Prayer data is retrieved in real time each time a function is called.
 This is to ensure that the up-to-date prayer times are listed based on the current location and day.

 - **Presentation:** Bot properly embeds the prayer times of the day in a readable format, alongside the current date.
 The manual page assigns descriptions alongside their respectful commands- an embed which is ephemeral to the caller.

+- **Responsive:** Function calls are instantly responded to due to the use of asynchronous functions.
+This means that multiple users can simultaneously request information from the bot without being delivered by a queue basis.

+## Usage